JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 - Due to the difference in the order of magnitude of each features, the input data for each of the features is normalized using `MinMaxScaler`.
 - From the result of periodogram, an additional feature is appended to indicate the hour of which the data is recorded in format of one-hot encodings.
 - The 5-minute interval data is averaged to form a 60-minute interval data (see [Limitations and Improvements](#limitations-and-improvements)).
-- A lag step of $24$ previous values is appended for the Long-short Term Memory (LSTM) networks.
+- A lag step of $24$ previous values is appended as the input for the Neural Network.

+In the end, we created $(1464, 24, 27, 170)$-array as an input and $(1464, 170)-array as an output, then we would split into training data (72%), validation data (8%) and test data (20%).

 ## Methodology
 To predict the time series, we used Neural Network from Keras library.
-Our model mainly utilizes the `LSTM` layer, due to its capability to remember information from earlier timesteps and gain information from their relation.
+Our model mainly utilizes the `Long-Short Term Memory (LSTM)` layer, due to its capability to remember information from earlier timesteps and gain information from their relation.
 In addition to `LSTM`, we also used the standard `Dense` layer, as well as `Dropout` layer to introduce noise to the model and reduce the chance of overfitting.

 Here is the details of the model (arranged from input to output):
 | Layer Type  | Input Shape | Output Shape|